 You can document share on WhatsApp, you can send; PDFs, documents, slideshows and others up to 100MB.
 But in our opinion, WhatsApp is best for sharing calls with family and friends.
 WhatsApp has end-to-end encryption, so not even WhatsApp can read the messages you send to your friends.

 There are so many video conferencing apps out there and they all offer a wide range of features.
-What’s most important in this time of social isolation is that you connect with your friends and family as much as possible and these apps allow you to do that.
-Zoom, Teams and Skype allow for the smooth running of businesses while employees work from home, which means businesses can continue to make profit and people can stay employed.
+However, you should learn how to stay secure when using any type of app by following our tips above.
+Zoom, Teams, and Skype allow for the smooth running of businesses while employees work from home, which means businesses can continue to make profit and people can stay employed.

 We now know life will be back to normal, but learning from these difficult times is important, and when it comes to security and safety during the pandemic, it is always “online”.
 Video conferencing apps post-pandemic.

 As soon as the Pfizer vaccine news has hit the world, Zoom, one of the most dominant video conferencing apps, has seen a 20% decrease in its stock.
 Other video conferencing apps have seen similar decrease.
 What will video conferencing apps be like now that everything is going back to normal?
 Based on a survey completed by Zoom, 65% of companies in the UK have agreed to using “both” when they were asked whether they will attend virtual or in person meetings post-pandemic.
 Therefore, founders and CEOs of video conferencing apps are now looking into ways to make it “more than just a meeting app”.
 Eric, Zoom CEO and founder, once said “I want you to be able to reach through Zoom and shake someone’s hand or give each other a hug over Zoom”.